 TRY TO NAME an injectable drug or biopharmaceutical available more than 30 years, whose prescribing activity has increased year after year without interruption - including a doubling in demand over the last decade.
-If you came up with polyvalent human immune
+If you came up with polyvalent human immune globulin (IG) - which comprises intravenous immune globulin (IVIG) and essentially the same product formulated for subcutaneous delivery (SCIG) you are correct.

-If no others come to mind, it is because no other U.S. Food and Drug

-Administration (FDA)-approved drug entity has experienced anything resembling this sustained record of nearcontinuous demand growth since FDA approved the first IVIG product in 1981 (Figure 1).
+If no others come to mind, it is because no other U.S. Food and Drug Administration (FDA)-approved drug entity has experienced anything resembling this sustained record of nearcontinuous demand growth since FDA approved the first IVIG product in 1981 (Figure 1).
 Today, 15 IVIG and SCIG products (Table) compete for a share of a